 Many families in America are interested in submitting a LIHEAP application to receive utility assistance.
 Thankfully, the program is available in every state, thus, all residents can apply for LIHEAP.
 There are several methods of obtaining a LIHEAP application form: online, in-person or by mail.
 Some states may offer a fax or email application process, although this is less common.
 Residents must provide accurate and up-to-date information regarding their income, utility payments and identities when filling out the forms.
 Information about each member of the household must be included in order for LIHEAP representatives to award the appropriate amount of benefits.

 After submitting their LIHEAP application, residents can check their status.
 In many states, applicants who submitted their applications online can access them with their login or personal information.
 Sometimes, however, Americans are denied LIHEAP benefits.
 In such cases, there is an appeals process that denied applicants can go through.
-While several factors determine the acceptance or denial of applicants, the primary factor is the limited government funds available for the program.
+While several factors determine the acceptance or denial of applicants, the primary factors are the limited government funds available for the program and whether the applicant meets all the requirements.

 Many states allow residents to apply for LIHEAP in person at local offices.
 Most offices require applicants to make an appointment ahead of time.
 It is essential to bring all the necessary documentation to the appointment.
 Important documentation includes identification, pay stubs, utility bills, disability benefits and rental agreements.
 In some states, all household members are required to attend the appointment.
 Others only require one applicant to be present.